Languedocian dialect: Usage

 With the absence of a linguistic census, it is difficult to obtain exact figures on the number of speakers.
 The most recent global studies on Occitan say the number of speakers ranges from 500,000 to 700,000 for the language as a whole.
-UNESCO, which is the only organisation to treat Languedocien independently, estimates the number at around 500,000, and considers the language under serious threat.
+UNESCO, which is the only organisation to treat Languedocian independently, estimates the number at around 500,000, and considers the language under serious threat.